Weld logo

 Pros

-• Extremely powerful and scalable for enterprise ETL with parallel processing and pushdown optimization.
+• Highly scalable ETL engine with parallel processing and pushdown optimization.

-• Robust scheduling and workflow orchestration with detailed logging and recovery capabilities.
+• Robust workflow orchestration with detailed logging and recovery options.

 Cons

-• High total cost of ownership: expensive licensing, dedicated infrastructure, and specialized admins.
+• High total cost of ownership, including licensing, infrastructure, and specialized expertise.

 Reviews & Quotes